Vaughn Martin: San Diego Chargers

-Martin became the first CIS football player drafted as an underclassman when he was picked in the fourth round, 113th overall, by the San Diego Chargers in the 2009 NFL Draft.
+Martin became the first CIS football player drafted as an underclassman when he was picked in the fourth round, 113th overall, by the San Diego Chargers in the 2009 NFL draft.
 Martin signed a four-year contract with the Chargers in July 2009.
 Athletic and intelligent—he scored an impressive 38 on the NFL's Wonderlic Test—scouts also report that he has the bulk, strength, and agility to become a nose tackle like Jamal Williams.
 He recorded his first career sack on November 22, 2010, against the Denver Broncos, sacking quarterback Kyle Orton.

-On May 8, 2011, the Montreal Alouettes selected Vaughn Martin in the 5th round of the 2011 CFL Draft.
+On May 8, 2011, the Montreal Alouettes selected Vaughn Martin in the 5th round of the 2011 CFL draft.
 His rights belonged to the Alouettes if Martin choose to pursue a career in the CFL.

 Miami Dolphins

 Martin signed with the Miami Dolphins as a free agent on March 28, 2013.
-On November 8, 2013, he was released.
+On November 8, he was released by the Dolphins.

 Detroit Lions

 Martin signed with the Detroit Lions on March 13, 2014.
-He was released on June 2, 2014.
+He was released by Detroit on June 2.

 Kansas City Chiefs

-Martin signed with the Kansas City Chiefs in February 2015.
-He was released on August 30, 2015.
+Martin signed with the Kansas City Chiefs on February 2, 2015.
+He was released by Kansas City on August 30.

 Montreal Alouettes

 Martin signed a two-year contract with the Montreal Alouettes of the Canadian Football League on February 10, 2016.
-Martin played in seven games during the 2016 CFL season before being released in August, about halfway through the season.
+Martin played in seven games during the 2016 CFL season before being released on August 17, about halfway through the season.